Centerpin Fishing For Salmon: Guide Tips and Tricks

 Also, I have a page All About Centerpin Reels where I discuss:

-• The 4 best Centerpin reels.
+• The four best Centerpin reels.

-• Bearings versus bushing
+• Bearings versus bushing Centerpin reels.

-• Centerpin Reel Sizes
+• Centerpin Reel Sizes: What’s the difference?

-• Left hand or right hand – what’s best
+• Left hand or right hand – what’s best for you (you might be surprised).

-• Centerpin reel weight and build
+• Centerpin reel weight and build.

-• Custom Centerpin reels versus brand name reels
+• Custom Centerpin reels versus brand name reels ( my thoughts).

 • What is reel start-up?

-• Best lines for Centerpin reels
+• Best lines for Centerpin reels.

-• how to set up your centerpin reel
+• How to set up your centerpin reel.

 The Centerpin Rod